Machete Kills (2013) | More Machete, More Action

 Plot & Thoughts

 Machete (Danny Trejo) is continuing his fight against evil with his partner Sartana (Jessica Alba).
 The two of them manage to bust a weapons smuggling operation by the border.
 Things do not go as planned, however, as masked men arrive at the operation and Sartana is executed by a man wearing a luchador mask and wielding a sci-fi gun.
 Machete survives the ordeal but is knocked unconscious.
 Before long, he’s brought before the President of the United States (Charlie Sheen a.k.a.
 Carlos Esteves, according to the film).
 He has a job to eliminate a cartel boss named Mendez (Demian Bichir) who has recently come into possession of a nuclear device.
-Determined to find the killer of Sartana, Machete agrees.
+Determined to find Sartana’s killer, Machete agrees.
 It becomes a wild ride of him encountering one zany person after another as he goes from assassin to guardian and uncovers a plot to destroy the world.

 Image: Open Road Films